hires/RadioProjects/RFSampler/README.md

-see the author was not able to really get very good performance on the coupling all the way up to 500MHz, and neither was I. A different transformer design is probably necessary to reduce the resonance and capacitive coupling that I believe causes the irregular coupling above about 250MHz or so.
+see the author was not able to really get very good performance on the coupling all the way up to 500MHz, and neither was I. A different transformer design is probably necessary to reduce the resonance and capacitive coupling that I believe causes the irregular performance above about 250MHz or so.

-The overall design consists of a through port using a very short piece of RG8X coax that has a the shield set up as a telescoping shield with the braid cut away on the output side.
+The overall design consists of a through port using a very short piece of RG8X coax that has the shield set up as a telescoping shield with the braid cut away on the output side.
 This allows transformer action to work but provides a Faraday shield to minimize capacitive coupling to the transformer windings.

 Around the coax is placed a small toroid with a number of windings.
-This raises the output voltage which is subsequently shorted out by a very low impedance and then fed via a series resistor to the coupled port.
+This generates a fairly high impedance output signal which is mostly shorted out by a very low impedance and then fed via a series resistor to the coupled port.
 I chose to use -40dB coupling to effectively measure low-power transmitters.
 In the case of higher power signals a series attenuator might be needed on the output of the coupler